Narsil-A/e-commerce-django-app-vue/Readme.txt

 - view a product:

 - Sette opp vuex/state: src-store-index.js add cart items, Authentication, login.
-- Make it possible to add to the cart: add funtionalities to the vuex, mutations create initializestore(state). to store items in the local store of the web.
+- Make it possible to add to the cart:
+    - Add funtionalities to the vuex, mutations create initializestore(state). to store items in the local store of the web.